cloudfoundry/docs-bosh/content/tips.md

     # Connection to 10.0.0.6 4222 port [tcp/*] succeeded!
     # INFO {....}
     ```
-- blocked network connectivity between the Agent on a new VM and NATS (typically the Director VM).
 - bootstrapping problem on the VM and/or wrong configuration of the Agent
 - blocked or slow boot times of the VM